Chapter 2: Safety and Traffic, Section 2: Traffic

 The CHP has 5 working days to notify Caltrans if the actual travel time, mileage, or both, are greater than the allowances estimated on the daily report.
 Submit the CHP notification to the person who issued the daily report.
 If a notice of change is received, attach a copy to your copy of the COZEEP daily report, and submit the original to the district COZEEP coordinator.

-The resident engineer should track COZEEP hours used and estimate expenditures each month.
+The resident engineer must track COZEEP hours used and estimate expenditures each month.

 Once the district COZEEP coordinator receives the COZEEP daily reports, they should be logged into the COZEEP service summary to track COZEEP use.
 A spreadsheet may be used for the summary.